Energy in Victoria: Electricity

 The State Electricity Commission of Victoria (SECV) was formed in 1921 to merge these small operations.
 In the 1920s the SECV investigated hydroelectric power generation, in parallel with work on brown coal fired power stations at Yallourn.
 In 1922 a report was delivered by Messrs J.M. and H.E.
 Coane relating to the development of potential hydro-electric power on the Goulburn River and the Cerberean Range.
 Their findings were then submitted to the Parliament of Victoria for funding, with the more cost effective project approved in 1922, and the Rubicon Hydroelectric Scheme commenced in that year.
 For the first ten years of its operation it supplied on average 16.9% of electricity generated by the SECV.

 The SECV took over a number of small municipal electricity distributors during the 1920s, and in the 1930s the Melbourne Electric Supply Company was acquired along with its street tramway operations.
 Despite these acquisitions, municipal controlled distribution companies known as Municipal Electricity Undertakings (MEUs) in the inner urban areas of Melbourne remained outside of SECV control until the privatisation of the industry in the 1990s.

 The first electric tram in Melbourne was built in 1889 by the Box Hill and Doncaster Tramway Company Limited, an enterprise which failed in 1896.
-Electric trams returned in 1906, with the opening of the Victorian Railways's Electric Street Railway from St Kilda to Brighton, and was followed in the same year with the opening of the North Melbourne Electric Tramway and Lighting Company (NMETL) system, which opened two lines from the cable tram terminus at Flemington Bridge to Essendon and Saltwater River (now Maribyrnong River).
+Electric trams returned in 1906, with the opening of the Victorian Railways' Electric Street Railway from St Kilda to Brighton, and was followed in the same year with the opening of the North Melbourne Electric Tramway & Lighting Company system, which opened two lines from the cable tram terminus at Flemington Bridge to Essendon and Saltwater River (now Maribyrnong River).
 The NMELT was an electricity and tramway company that operated from 1906 to 1922.
 The electricity section was taken over by the SECV in 1922.
 The Melbourne & Metropolitan Tramways Board (MMTB) was formed in 1919 and took over all cable and electric trams in Melbourne.
 The MMTB extended the electric lines, and from 1924 progressively converted the existing cable system to electric traction.
 By 1940 all Melbourne cable tram had been converted to electric traction.
 The electrification of the Melbourne railway network took place in the 1920s.